-Most benefits are paid into a person's bank, building society, credit union or Post Office card account.
-For those who cannot manage such an account, DWP benefits may be paid by the 'HM Government Payment Service' (which replaced 'simple payment' card in March 2018) at a PayPoint outlet.
+Most benefits are paid into a person's bank, building society or credit union or account.
+Post Office card accounts for benefits payments ended April 2002 (for HMRC benefits) and November 2022 (for DWP benefits).
+For those who cannot manage such an account, DWP benefits may be paid by the Payments Exception Payment.
+More detail from MoneyHelper.
 Cheques are issued in very limited circumstances.
 Benefits like Statutory Maternity Pay and Statutory Sick Pay are usually paid with a person's wages.
 CTC is paid to the main carer of the child.

 For Your Homes Newcastle (YHN) tenants, Housing Benefit is paid as a rent reduction.
 For private or housing association tenants, Housing Benefit is normally paid to the tenant or direct to the landlord if requested or if the tenant is in eight weeks of rent arrears.
-Help with housing costs is normally included in the single Universal Credit payment.
+Help with housing costs is normally included in the single Universal Credit payment - paid to the claimant.